Parsoa/SVDSS/README.md

 This will create the `SVDSS` binary in the root of the repo.

 #### Static Binary
 For user convenience, we also provide a static binary for x86_64 linux systems (see [Releases](https://github.com/Parsoa/SVDSS/releases/latest)) - use at your own risk.
-If it does not work, please let us know or build it yourself :)
+If it does not work, please let us know.

 #### Install from Conda
 SVDSS is available on bioconda: